nvidia-holoscan/holohub/.devcontainer/README.md

 > ⚠️ Warning: Build error may occur if an application provides its own Dockerfile with additional dependencies.
 In this case, refer to the [Application-Specific Dockerfile](#application-specific-dockerfile) section to launch a new Dev Container session with the appropriate Docker image.

+### Holoscan Flow Benchmarking

+[Holoscan Flow Benchmarking](./../benchmarks/holoscan_flow_benchmarking/README.md) is a tool to evaluate the performance of an Holoscan application.
+The VSCode setup provides a task to automatically build, run and analyze an application.
+From the menu, select **View->Command Palette...->Tasks: Run Task** and then the **Holoscan Flow Benchmarking** task.
+There will be a prompt asking for the application name.
+Enter the name, for example **multiai_ultrasound** and press return.

+The application executable will now be patched, compiled, executed, the results will be anaalyzed and displayed in the terminal.

 ## Advanced Options

 ### Application-Specific Dockerfile